-- In NDJ 2023/24, warm SST anomalies associated with El Niño continued in the equatorial eastern Pacific with a reduction in warming anomalies along the coastal regions of South America.
-Almost over all ocean basins, specifically, over the North Pacific, central southern Pacific, northern Atlantic, tropical Atlantic, western and southern Indian Ocean, the SST warm anomalies persisted as well (slide 4).
-Initialized with warm SST anomalies, CFSv2 maintained the large-scale structure of the warming over the global oceans (slide 10). - The AMIP simulations, the initialized forecasts, and other MME forecasts all captured the large-scale distribution of observed precipitation anomalies in tropical latitudes below (above) normal anomalies in the equatorial eastern and southern Indian Ocean and Maritime Continent (equatorial western Pacific) and wetter conditions stretching along a narrow equatorial band across the entire Pacific basin (slides 11, 37-39). - Another distinctive feature in rainfall was below normal anomalies in the equatorial eastern Indian Ocean associated with the positive phase of the Indian Ocean Dipole Mode and was well reproduced in model simulations and predictions (slide 11, 37-39). - Consistent with the notion of SSTs constraining atmospheric variability, the tendency for above normal 200-mb heights and land surface temperature anomalies continued almost throughout the globe both in observations and model predictions and simulations (slide 12, 13). - The initialized CFSv2 forecasts predicted well the tendency for above normal 200-mb height and land surface temperature over North America, while missed the observed below normal anomalies over the US southern areas (slide 15, 16). - January 2024 monthly mean forecasts from the shortest leads, in general, predicted the observed 200-mb height anomalies over North America but missed the observed cold temperature anomalies that extended from the NW North America to the southeast US (slide 33, 34).
+- In DJF 2023/24, warm SST anomalies associated with El Niño continued in the equatorial eastern Pacific with a further reduction in warming anomalies along the coastal regions of South America.
+Almost over all ocean basins, specifically, over the North Pacific, central southern Pacific, Atlantic, and western and southern Indian Ocean, the SST warm anomalies persisted (slide 4).
+Initialized with warm SST anomalies, CFSv2 maintained the large-scale structure of the warming over the global oceans (slide 10). - The AMIP simulations, the initialized forecasts, and other MME forecasts all captured the large-scale distribution of observed precipitation anomalies in tropical latitudes - drier (wetter) conditions in the equatorial eastern and southern Indian Ocean and Maritime Continent (equatorial western Pacific) and wetter conditions stretching along a narrow equatorial band across the entire Pacific basin (slides 11, 37-39). - A distinctive feature in rainfall was below normal anomalies in the equatorial eastern Indian Ocean associated with the positive phase of the Indian Ocean Dipole Mode and was well reproduced in model simulations and predictions (slide 11, 37-39). - Consistent with the notion of SSTs constraining atmospheric variability, the tendency for above normal 200-mb heights and above normal land surface temperature anomalies continued almost throughout the globe both in observations and model predictions and simulations (slide 12, 13). - The initialized CFSv2 forecasts predicted well the tendency for above normal 200-mb height and land surface temperature over North America in general, while the z200 positive center over the high latitude North America was shifted westward resulting in a missed forecast of the observed below normal anomalies over the east Alaska and the southwest areas (slide 15, 16). - January 2024 monthly forecast skill for 200-mb height, T2m, and precipitation over North America improved from the shortest leads (slide 33-35).